 And don't move purely for money.
 "If you're moving for money, you're missing the point.
 Move for opportunity.
 Money will follow if you pick the right opportunities and you'll be much happier."

 Of course, you don't have to change studios to find new opportunities.
 Your studio might not be advertising new job roles, but if you can make yourself invaluable to the team, you're in a strong position to negotiate a promotion.

-Reiss Hinds started at multi-disciplinary design agency BLUP on a three-month placement as a junior designer.
+Reiss Hinds, brand strategist at multi-disciplinary design agency BLUP (opens in new tab), started on a three-month placement as a junior designer.
 During that time, he paid attention to the daily process and workflows used by his directors.
 "Email was the biggest one," he recalls.
 "We were going back and forth so many times for alterations, so instead I suggested that we use Basecamp as our project management tool.
 It's cut down our email time and kept all client services projects in one place."

 He continues: "I tried to provide my directors with as much value as possible – no job was too large for me to tackle.
 When my three months came to an end, I suggested that there was a need in the business for someone to help streamline and execute on brand strategy, for both our clients and for Studio BLUP's brand."